-When searching with a PSSM it is very important to determine a suitable threshold for a PSSM-match.
+When searching with a PSSM it is very important to determine a suitable threshold for a PSSM match.
 Usually, the user prefers to specify a significance threshold (i.e., an E-value or a p-value) which has to be transformed into an absolute score threshold for the PSSM under consideration.
 This can be done by computing the score distribution of the PSSM, using well-known dynamic programming (DP, for short) methods, e.g., [Sta89, WNB00, Rah03, RMV03].
 The program PoSSuMdist implements such an algorithm.
 Unfortunately, these methods are not fast enough for large PSSMs.
 For this reason, we have developed a new lazy evaluation algorithm that only computes a small fraction of the complete score distribution, speeding up the computation of the threshold significantly compared to standard DP methods.
 This makes our algorithm applicable for on-the-fly computations of the score thresholds.

 In this manual, we first describe the file formats used by the PoSSuM software distribution, followed by descriptions of the programs PoSSuMsearch, PoSSuMdist, and PoSSuMfreqs.
 PoSSuMsearch and PoSSuMdist both generate output whose formats are also described in their respective sections.
-Finally a brief description on how to use the included PSSM converters is given and a few examples are shown how the PoSSuM software distribution can be used.
+Finally, a few examples are shown how the PoSSuM software distribution can be used.